zaidsidd360/pyTubeDownloader/README.md

 # pyTubeDownloader
 A basic windows app to download youtube videos built with Tkinter and CTkinter

-### Steps to download
+### Steps to download executable
 1. Go to dist
 2. Open main
-3. Click "Download file" on the top right.
+3. Click "Download" on the top right.